karpatkey/roles_royce/docs/index.rst

-Welcome to Roles Royce's docs!
+Welcome to Transaction Builder's docs!
 ==============================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-Roles Royce is a Python library designed to execute transactions using Zodiac `Roles Modifier contracts <https://github.com/gnosis/zodiac-modifier-roles-v1>`_.
+Transaction Builder is a Python library designed to execute transactions using Zodiac `Roles Modifier contracts <https://github.com/gnosis/zodiac-modifier-roles-v1>`_.
 With support for many DeFi protocols this library serves as a versatile toolkit for securing your decentralized finance operations through the use of the